makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent landing when weather is stormy*

-seems similar to 3 if anything easier
+Seems similar to 3 if anything easier
-tests:
+Tests:
 -  check let_plane_land method fails when weather is stormy
 - alter let_plane_land test to work when weather is sunny